Prakruthi-G-H/pizza-hut-clone/README.md

    `git clone https://github.com/Prakruthi-G-H/Pizza-hut-clone.git`

 2. Open the folder in any browser or use Live Server in VS Code
 3. Open `index.html` to view the homepage
+4. Explore the Pizza Hut clone homepage 🍕
-4. No backend or server setup required
+5. No backend or server setup required

 ## 👩‍💻 Developed by